Application settings

 Lifecycle event hooks

-The Strivacity Lifecycle Event Hooks (LEH) provide a method to integrate your customer-facing applications with homegrown systems and third-party products.
+Lifecycle Event Hooks (LEH) provides a method to integrate your customer-facing applications with homegrown systems and third-party products.

 Identity verification policy

-This policy allows you to confirm the identity of your online customers by applying document-centric and data-centric methods.
+Allows you to confirm the identity of your customers by applying document-centric and data-centric methods.

 📘